The Practice of Japa: How to Do Japa Meditation and Its Benefits

 • Stick to one mantra for a period of time to make it work.

-Benefits of practicing Japa
+Benefits of Practicing Japa

 Practising Japa will bring positivity to your thoughts.
 Japa practice helps you relieve your stress and bring you closer to the supreme self.
 The repetition of sacred mantras and sounds aid in bringing a positive change in your lifestyle and pave the way to begin your spiritual journey.